-1. ABOUT THESE GUIDELINES ے
+1. BACKGROUND 3

 WHAT IS THE PURPOSE OF THESE GUIDELINES?
-2
+3

 WHAT IS THE SCOPE OF THESE GUIDELINES?
-3
+4

 WHAT IS THE STATUS OF THESE GUIDELINES?
-3

-CURRENT RELEVANT DEVELOPMENTS IN EUROPEAN LAW 3

-2. THE UNFAIR TERMS REGULATIONS 4

-WHAT ARE THE UNFAIR TERMS REGULATIONS?
 4

+RELEVANT DEVELOPMENTS IN EUROPEAN LAW 4

+2. UNFAIR TERMS IN CONSUMER CONTRACTS RULES 5

+WHAT ARE THE RULES RELATING TO UNFAIR TERMS?
+5

 WHAT ARE UNFAIR TERMS?
-4
+5

 WHO DETERMINES IF A TERM IS UNFAIR?
-4
+5

 WHAT ARE THE CONSEQUENCES OF UNFAIR TERMS?
-4

-WHAT IS WITHIN THE SCOPE OF THE UNFAIR TERMS REGULATIONS?
 5

+WHAT IS WITHIN THE SCOPE OF THE UNFAIR TERMS LEGISLATION?
+6

 WHAT IS THE FAIRNESS TEST?
 6

+WHAT IS THE 'BLACK LIST'?
+8

-WHAT IS THE GREY LIST?
-7
+WHAT IS THE 'GREY LIST'?
+8

-3. GUIDANCE REGARDING CONTRACT TERMS 8
+3. GUIDANCE REGARDING CONTRACT TERMS 9

-PLAIN & INTELLIGIBLE LANGUAGE 8
+CONCISE, PLAIN AND INTELLIGIBLE LANGUAGE 9

-GUARANTOR TERMS 9
+GUARANTOR TERMS 10

-EXCLUSION OR LIMITATION OF NURSING HOMES' LIABILITY 10
+EXCLUSION OR LIMITATION OF NURSING HOMES' LIABILITY 11

 SANCTIONS FOR BREACH OF CONTRACT 11

-VISITING RIGHTS 11
+VISITING RIGHTS 12

 TERMINATION TERMS 12

-ABSENCES 13
+ABSENCES 14

 DEATH OF A RESIDENT 14

 CHANGES TO CONTRACT 14

-FEE VARIATION AND ADDITIONAL FEES 15
+FEE VARIATION 15

+ADDITIONAL FEES 16

 ENTIRE AGREEMENT CLAUSES 16

 FORMALITIES 16

 TERMS WHICH ALLOW NURSING HOMES AVOID LEGAL OBLIGATIONS 17

 DECLARATIONS 17

 4. DRAFTING FAIR CONTRACTS 18

+5 .
+CONSUMER INFORMATION AND CANCELLATION RIGHTS 20

-APPENDIX I: THE GREY LIST
+APPENDIX I: THE 'BLACK LIST' 21

-AF APPENDIX II: UNFAIR TERMS DIAGRAM
+APPENDIX II: THE 'GREY LIST' OF TERMS PRESUMED TO BE UNFAIR

-۸г DENDLY III.
-DEVELODING THE GLIDELINES 22
+24